Screening for Autism Spectrum Disorder

 A brief test using a screening tool does not provide a diagnosis, but it can indicate whether a child is on the right development track or if a specialist should take a closer look.
 If the screening tool identifies an area of concern, a formal developmental evaluation may be needed.

-This formal evaluation is a more in-depth look at a child's development and is usually done by a trained specialist such as a developmental pediatrician, child psychologist, speech-language pathologist, or occupational therapist.
+This formal evaluation is a more in-depth look at a child's development and is done by one or more trained specialists such as a developmental pediatrician, child psychologist, speech-language pathologist, and/or occupational therapist.
 The results of a formal developmental evaluation can also show whether your child needs early intervention services.
 In some cases, the specialist might recommend genetic counseling and testing for your child.

 The specialist may observe the child and give the child a structured test, ask the parents or caregivers questions, or ask the parents or caregivers to fill out questionnaires.
 The results of this formal evaluation highlight your child's strengths and challenges and can inform whether they meet criteria for a developmental diagnosis.